torquebox/backstage/README.md

 urls.
-The data is returned as JSON, and you must either  pass `format=json` as a query parameter, or set the `Accept:` header to `application/json`. `/api` always returns JSON, no matter what `Accept:` header or format param you use, and all of the urls returned in the JSON include the `format#json` parameter.
+The data is returned as JSON, and you must either  pass `format=json` as a query parameter, or set the `Accept:` header to `application/json`. `/api` always returns JSON, no matter what `Accept:` header or format param you use, and all of the urls returned in the JSON include the `format=json` parameter.

 ### Example ###